 Particular topics and historical cases may vary.
 Generally, examples from American culture and religion, the case most pertinent and familiar to students, figure prominently.
 In past years the following topics and cases have been covered:

-- Religion and Government: The theocracy of the Islamic Republic of Iran; the separation of church and state in the United States
+1) Religion and Government: The theocracy of the Islamic Republic of Iran; the separation of church and state in the United States

-- Religion and Economics: Weber’s thesis on the role of Protestantism in generating modern capitalism in the West; the effects of
+2) Religion and Economics: Weber’s thesis on the role of Protestantism in generating modern capitalism in the West; the effects of

-- Religion and Race: Racial oppression and religion among African-Americans
+3) Religion and Race: Racial oppression and religion among African-Americans

-- Secularization and Religious Revival in Modern Cultures: Japan; the United States
+4) Secularization and Religious Revival in Modern Cultures: Japan; the United States

 These topics provide occasions for consideration of broad issues and theories in the academic study of religion that continue to generate research and reflection, e.g., Marx's and Durkheim's theories of religion; the secularization debate.

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

 This is an introductory course in the subject of religion and the methods of Religious Studies.
 Accordingly, class time is predominantly devoted to lectures that present factual descriptions of religious life across cultures, and explications of related theoretical positions.
 Reading assignments will supplement materials covered in lectures.

 Students are free at any time to ask questions for clarification and class discussion.
-To engage students more actively in the material, from time to time, the instructor may use in-class writing assignments and class debates in which students are asked to take a position on a theoretical issue raised by lecture and reading materials, e.g., Does freedom of religion in America threaten or undermine the existence of a common set of values necessary for society to function?
+To engage students more actively in the material, from time to time, the instructor may use in class writing assignments and class debates in which students are asked to take a position on a theoretical issue raised by lecture and reading materials, e.g., Does freedom of religion in America threaten or undermine the existence of a common set of values necessary for society to function?

 Short writing assignments provide another opportunity for students to approach course materials creatively.
 These may include research (using traditional and electronic media) on news items featuring interactions of religion and culture (e.g., incidents of Islamic terrorism).
 Students may also be asked to take a position in a controversy concerning the place of religion in culture that affects them as citizens (e.g., Supreme Court rulings on prayer in public schools).

-Goals and Objectives of the Course
+4. Goals and Objectives of the Course

-Upon successful completion of this course, students should be able to: (1) Demonstrate basic knowledge of Religious Studies as an academic discipline and selected aspects of the religious life of humankind; (2) Demonstrate, in particular, understanding of the relationships between religions and extra-religious social forces and conditions; (3) Engage in central theoretical debates in Religious Studies; (4) Demonstrate an understanding of religion in their own culture, in comparison with that of other cultures; (5) Demonstrate awareness of the role of religion in current events; (6) Attend class regularly and submit assignments punctually.
+Upon successful completion of this course, students should be able to: (1) Demonstrate basic knowledge of Religious Studies as an academic discipline and selected aspects of the religious life of humankind; (2) Demonstrate, in particular, understanding of the relationships between religions and extra-religious social forces and conditions; (3) Engage in central theoret;ca1 debates in Religious Studies; (4) Demonstrate an understanding of religion in their own culture, in comparison with that of other cultures; (S) Demonstrate awareness of the role of religion in current events; (6) Attend class regularly and submit assignments punctually.

-- Think critically and creatively about ideas, issues, and problems through lecture presentations and in research and position papers.
+1) Think critically and creatively about ideas, issues, and problems through lecture presentations and in research and position papers.

-- Demonstrate, in exams and writing assignments that cover theories and data of religious life, a basic knowledge of the nature and
+2) Demonstrate, in exams and writing assignments that cover theories and data of religious life, a basic knowledge of the nature and

-- Analyze, through lecture materials, exams, and writing assignments, different views of the meaning, value, and purpose of life
+3) Analyze, through lecture materials, exams, and writing assignments, different views of the meaning, value, and purpose of life

 Writing assignments will vary, but generally will include: